Have you ever thought about how you want to start the new year and where to be ended? What are your aims?

 What habits or people drain my energy?

 Write these thoughts down.
-Awareness is power — and it’s the foundation of every positive change.
+Awareness and meditation are powers and the foundation of every positive change.

 2. Focus on Growth, Not Perfection